Bringing online lessons to life with Canon livestreaming cameras

 The world of education is changing.
 Lessons and seminars that used to take place in physical classrooms are now also being broadcast to computers around the world.

-The practical challenges of teaching remotely during the Covid-19 pandemic has only accelerated that transformation.
+The practical challenges of teaching remotely during the Covid-19 pandemic only accelerated that transformation.
 For educators, the ability to livestream content changed from a nice-to-have to a must-have almost overnight.

 Colleges and universities quickly got to grips with the new technologies, though, and the expectation now is that livestreamed events should be controlled and polished.
 Students are beginning to appreciate the benefits of this way of learning too, not least the chance to be taught by educators on the other side of the world.